Category Archive : counsellor Shivani Misri Sadhoo

 What to Expect in an Online Couples Therapy:

-Most of the couples are seeking for marriage counseling and therapists to resolve their major issues and to understand the cause of their conflict in the family.
+Most of couples are seeking for marriage counseling and therapists to resolve their major issues and to understand the cause of their conflict in the family.

 · Get to the root of the problems.